Hopac/Hopac/Docs/Internals.md

-The actual implementions of these operations in Hopac are somewhat more complex, due to the support for selective communication, and use further low level optimizations such as taking advantage of volatile reads and write and interlocked primitives.
+The actual implementions of these operations in Hopac are somewhat more complex, due to the support for selective communication, and use further low level optimizations such as taking advantage of volatile reads and writes and interlocked operations.